parklab/xTea/README.md

 	2.1 Generate the running script.

-	+ Run on a slurm cluster or a single node
+	+ Run on a cluster or a single node
-		+ Demo script on slurm/LSF system on a cluster
+		+ Demo script

 			```
 			SAMPLE_ID=sample_ids.txt